SanjithaPraba/HiddenFind/README.md

 This will start the front-end server on http://localhost:3000/.

 ### Start the Flask Server
+In another terminal start the flask server:
 ```
+cd back-end
 python generate_responses.py
 ```

 ### Run the React Application
-In antother terminal, start the front-end application:
 ```
 node app.js
 ```